 China has been having a mall construction boom.
-According to the CBRE research group, in 2013 the Chinese are building half of the brand new mall space in the world.
-There might be 30 percent vacancy in malls next year in 2014.
+According to the CBRE research group, in 2013 the Chinese built half of the brand new mall space in the world, but there was 30 percent vacancy in malls in 2014.

-Hong Kong is the premier shopping destination in China.
-These ten in Hong Kong, Macau and the Mainland stand out as China's best malls.
+- Hong Kong is the premier shopping destination in China.
+China's best malls include four in HK.

 - Features: scenery, world's best transport, world's top restaurants; Four MTR Lines meet underneath; 200 boutiques and stores